-I often feel an almost kinship to these brave women, much the same as the young mother feels a connection to the excited newest mom.
-I gather quite a bit of strength from their survival stories and they support me emotionally too, knowing all too well what it feels like to be in my shoes because they’ve been in the trenches too.
+There’s a sort of kinship I feel with these brave women.
+I gather quite a bit of strength from their survival stories and they support me emotionally too, knowing all too well what it feels like to be in my shoes.
+Because they’ve been in the trenches too.

 Just Part Of My Healing

 So here’s a shout-out to my warrior sisters – Deb, Barbara, Stacy, Dorothy, Jennifer, Faye and Nancy – I share in your fight.
-And of course for those gone too soon like sweet Natalie, I’ll not give up the battle.
-I’ll fight against this evil that is cancer.
+And of course a prayer goes up for those gone too soon like sweet Natalie & cousin Debbie.

 And here’s to all the brave sisters out there that I’ve never met, staunchly fighting that breast cancer demon.
 I understand your struggle, and I support YOU!